Azure/iotedge/edgelet/hsm-sys/README.md

 Valgrind was added to the linux build dependencies.
 We are using Valgrind for detecting memory leaks, unassigned variables, and overruns in the dev mode iothsm library.

-The iothsm library in hsm-sys runs tests with valgrind turned on by default in Debug builds.
-Valgrind slows down the tests considerably, so if you don't wish to run valgrind, set the environment variable "NO_VALGRIND".
+Valgrind slows down the tests considerably, so the iothsm library in hsm-sys runs tests with valgrind turned off by default.
+If you wish to run valgrind, set the environment variable "RUN_VALGRIND".

 ## Linking